 Others working in tech sales may focus on demonstrating their company’s product or service.
 This can range from a casual conversation with a client to a more formal demo on how a product works or a discussion about the ROI it’s delivered to clients in the past.

 Following up with existing clients and customers is essential to many tech sales jobs too.
-That may look like sending quick emails or scheduling check-ins over the phone or video chat.
+That may be sending quick emails or scheduling check-ins over the phone or video chat.

 Many senior tech sales roles require using data to set quotas and report on metrics.
 That may also include helping others in the organization understand how the company is doing financially and highlighting the impact of its products by gathering client testimonials and feedback.
 Being able to report and present relevant sales data to other teams is essential for tech sales positions.